YTP-Plus/YTPMinus/README.md

 ## What is YTP+ and YTP-?
 YTP+ is the name given to a set of tools to automatically generate YouTube Poop videos.
-YTP- is the name given to this bad boy right here.
-Generate only the highest quality YouTube Poops every imagined through AI and ``else if`` statements!
+YTP- is the name given to this tool, which I no longer support.

 ## How do I use YTP-?
-To get this baby going, you'll need to install a few things (Node.js, FFmpeg, and frei0r-plugins) and do some manual tinkering.
+To get this tool working, you'll need to install a few things (Node.js, FFmpeg, and frei0r-plugins) and do some manual tinkering.
 Here's how to do so:
 - **Step 1:** Download the latest release from <https://github.com/YTP-Plus/YTPMinus/releases>
 - **Step 2:** Download the latest FFmpeg binaries (FFmpeg-x86_64) from <https://oss.netfarm.it/mplayer/> and only there
 - **Step 3:** Download the latest frei0r-plugins-x86_64 from <https://oss.netfarm.it/mplayer/> as well